Skip to main content

 How will SKILL be delivered?

-A series of capacity releasing workshops will be run across a range of metropolitan Adelaide and regional South Australia and Far Western NSW locations.
+A series of capacity releasing workshops will be run across a range of metropolitan Adelaide and regional South Australia.
 Peer networks and support groups will develop from the workshops, and then leadership development opportunities for emerging Peer Leaders .

 SKILL Peer Support Groups and Networks

-SKILL now has Country Connectors running Peer Networks in Berri, Mount Gambier, Nuriootpa, Strathalbyn, Kadina, Kangaroo Island and Whyalla.
+SKILL now has Country Connectors running Peer Networks in 5 regions across South Australia: Mount Gambier, the Barossa, Kadina, Kangaroo Island and Whyalla.

-We want to continue the discussions and connections that we make during each series of workshops and continue to share the information, knowledge and experiences that we each have.
-Topics and themes to explore and discuss are identified during each series of workshops, and these can be a starting point for conversations.
+We want to continue the discussions and connections that are made in workshops and continue to share the information, knowledge and experiences that people have.
+The topics and themes to explore and discuss during workshops are a starting point for local conversations about local issues.

-Following on from the workshops we will stay in touch to keep the conversations and connections going.
-These catch-ups could be different in each local area, to find out and discover what works and what is the best way to connect.
+These meetings and catch-ups could be different in each local area, depending on what works and what is the best way to connect.
 They could be:

 • Local informal meetings

-• Online in the SKILL Facebook group or via Zoom or FaceTime or Google chat etc. so we can make and develop connections and share
+• Online in SKILL social media groups or via Zoom or FaceTime or Google chat etc. so we can make and develop connections and share

 Check out some of the other resources about Peer Support Groups and Networks elsewhere on the Peer Connect site: